Certify Your Wildlife Habitat: Water

 Leave one of your 1/4 inch drip lines sticking out of your mulch.
 While the irrigation is on, small critters will find this dripping water or the water that has already dripped onto the ground.
 Placing that open drip line under a tree will offer cover from predators, reduce the evaporation of the water, and continue to irrigate the tree all at the same time!

-Place water in a shallow tray or deeper trough.
+Create a water bath by hollowing out the top 2 or 3 inches of a tree stump or placing pebbles or small rocks in a plant saucer, garbage can lid, or other saucer-shaped object.
 Offer an escape ladder for smaller wildlife that might fall in, a stick or rocks will often be enough.
 Wash the dish or trough frequently.

 Install a water harvester by directing rain water to stay on your property instead of being directed out to the street.
 Starting at your drain spout and several feet from your foundation, a shallow sloping swale lined with rocks will shuttle water around the yard without creating erosion or stagnant pools.